Current Contests

 American Regions Mathematics League is a nationwide team competition.
 It always takes place at the end of the school year, in four locations around the US, and serves as the high point and the conclusion of the year for the math team.

-Other Contests
+Other Contests for Schools

 There are also a number of contests that students take part in as individuals or as part of their school math teams